Disregarded Entity Meaning [US LLC Basics]

 Depending on your specific tax residency or bracket, and business activities, a disregarded entity or an entity that is not disregarded may be better for you.

-In order to decide whether you should consider a disregarded entity for your situation, you should consult with a qualified tax professional that understands your objectives and circumstances.
+In order to decide whether you should consider a disregarded entity for your situation, you should consult with a qualified tax professional who understands your objectives and circumstances.
 That way, any decisions you make will not negatively impact your current situation.

 Frequently Asked Questions